groupvine/gv-doc/7-advanced/2-htmlSource.md

-The "Source" HTML editing mode displays the current email, including the portions entered using the regular WYSIWYG editor, as HTML and allows you to edit the HTML directly.
+The "Source" HTML editing mode displays the current email, including the portions entered using the regular WYSIWYG editor, as HTML and allows editing of the email's HTML source directly.

 Unlike the "Embedded HTML Blocks" (discussed below), this mode is more fully integrated with the WYSIWYG features, and minor changes to